phalt/django-api-domains/docs/plugins.md

 [Graphene-Django](https://docs.graphene-python.org/projects/django/en/latest/) is the recommended framework for creating [GraphQL](https://graphql.org/) APIs with Django.

-When using Graphen-Django, we can organis the logic in a domain this way:
+When using Graphen-Django, we can organise the logic in a domain this way:

 - `apis.py` - Queries and Mutations.